ioos/ioos-code-sprint/resources/templates/project-email.md

 Actions required:

 1. Add yourself to our Slack with this **[invite link]**
-   * Say hello in the #code-sprint-2022 channel
+   * Say hello in the #code-sprint-2022 channel – we would encourage you to communicate and share background information prior to the event
-   * Join the channel for your project – we would encourage you to communicate and share background information with your team and project lead prior to the event
+   * Join the channel for your project
-   * In your project’s Slack channel you will also find useful links, including a shared document you can use for collaboration
+   * In your project’s Slack channel you will also find useful links.

 2. Look at the [Participant guide]({{ site.baseurl }}{% link resources/participant-guide.md %})
    which is a summary of the key points covered during the briefing presentation